opensearch-project/opensearch-java/docs/design/0001-model-classes-structure.md

 **Building nested objects**

-There are many nested objects in the Elasticsearch API, which will also use the fluent builder pattern.
+There are many nested objects in the OpenSearch API, which will also use the fluent builder pattern.
 Let's extend `FooRequest` with an innder `Bar` object:

 ```java
 FooResponse r = client.foo(